-Educational widget that visually demonstrates classification in two classes for any classifier.
+Educational widget that visually demonstrates classification in two-dimensional space.

 - Data: input data set

 - Learner (optional): classification algorithm used in the widget (default:Logistic Regression)